vmware/vcf-security-and-compliance-guidelines/features-capabilities/certificate-management/README.md

 ## Questions & Answers

+### Why isn't this Q&A grouped with the TLS or other encryption topics?

+While public key cryptography is used for establishing secure network communications, certificates are about trust, which is a distinctly different topic.

 ### How and when is the VMware Certificate Authority (VMCA) root certificate generated?

 There is not a default certificate or key pair for any component of vSphere.
 The necessary certificates and keys are generated when products are installed, using default parameters set by VMware Engineering.